Embedding model and de Branges-Rovnyak spaces in Dirichlet spaces: Introduction

 Given a bounded analytic function $b$ on $\disk$ with $\|b\|_{H^\infty(\disk)}\leq1$, we define the \emph{de Branges-Rovnyak space} $H(b)$ as the reproducing kernel Hilbert space having for reproducing kernel the function

 These spaces were originally introduced by Louis de Branges and James Rovnyak in 1966 as a generalization of the orthogonal complement of the range of multiplication by $b$ on $H^2(\disk)$, see \cite{Debrangesrovnyak}.
-For a complete introduction of such spaces see \cite{sarHb} and \cite{hb2}.
+For a complete introduction to such spaces see \cite{sarHb} and \cite{hb2}.

 Another space of interest in this paper is the \emph{local Dirichlet space} $\D_\z$.
-For a fixed point $\z$ on the torus $\T:=\partial\disk$, we define the \emph{local Dirichlet integral} at $\z$ of a function $f$ in $\Hol(\disk)$ as
+For a fixed point $\z$ on the unit circle $\T:=\partial\disk$, we define the \emph{local Dirichlet integral} at $\z$ of a function $f$ in $\Hol(\disk)$ as

 where $\text{d}A$ is the bidimensional Lebesgue measure.
 We call $\D_\z$ the space of functions $f$ in $\Hol(\disk)$ such that $D_\z(f)<\infty$.
 These spaces are studied in \cite{RS} and they belong to a more general class, the so-called \emph{harmonically weighted Dirichlet spaces}.
 We will discuss this later.